AndrewEC/epub-font-repacker/README.md

 to the file name.

 ### Usage
-From the root of the project directory execute the powershell script `CreateVenv.ps1` then run the following command:
+From the root of the project directory execute the powershell script `RunScript.ps1 Install` then run the following command:
 > python -m repack <Path_To_Epub>

 replacing <Path_To_Epub> with the absolute path to the epub file.